nopsys/CogNOS/BUILDING.md

 1. Translating Slang sources to C
 2. Build them.

-If you want to run them separately, for the first step you can just run `./scripts/buildSources.sh`.
+For the first step you can just run `./scripts/buildSources.sh`.
 Alternatively, you can also generate the sources manually.
 This means open the VMMaker image from a terminal, like this:

     cd opensmalltalk-vm/image